Pathini Penn: Release and reception

 Pathini Penn was released on 25 June 1993.
 Janagaraj bought the distribution rights of the film for Chennai.
 Malini Mannath of The Indian Express appreciated the film citing "Sakti's sensitive handling of the subject, his carefully etched scenes, his pithy hard-hitting dialogues, and his getting the best out of his artistes makes this film engrossing".
-The film won Tamil Nadu State Film Award for Best Film, R. C. Sakthi won Tamil Nadu State Film Award for Best Dialogue Writer, Rupini won the Tamil Nadu State Film Award Special Prize for Best Actress, while Pulamaipithan won Tamil Nadu State Film Award for Best Lyricist.
+The film won Tamil Nadu State Film Award for Best Film, R. C. Sakthi won Tamil Nadu State Film Award for Best Dialogue Writer, Rupini won the Tamil Nadu State Film Award Special Prize for Best Actress, and Pulamaipithan won Tamil Nadu State Film Award for Best Lyricist.